Events & talks

 Below you can find details of the latest guest speaker talks and events planned at East Boldre Village Hall.
 This historic building was built in 1917/18 as part of the Royal Flying Corps training airfield during WW1.
 It has a stunning stage, large hall, and various rooms including displays about the local airfields.

-FRIDAY 21 FEBRUARY 2025 (EAST BOLDRE)
+FRIDAY 16 MAY 2025 (EAST BOLDRE)

-SATURDAy 1 MARCH 2025 (DIBDEN PURLIEU)
+SATURDAY 7 JUNE 2025 (DIBDEN PURLIEU)

-FRIDAy 21 MARCH 2025 (EAST BOLDRE)
+ThURSDAY 19 JUNE 2025 (EAST BOLDRE)

-SATURDAY 5 APRIL 2025 (DIBDEN PURLIEU)
+SATURDAY 5 JULY 2025 (DIBDEN PURLIEU)

 SATURDAY 2 AUGUST 2025 (DIBDEN PURLIEU)

-What Can We Learn from Pillboxes?
+What We Can Learn from Pillboxes

 Sign-up to be notified of new events, talks, and when tickets go on sale.